 "Contemplation" aims to leads the casual tea drinker into the deeper world of tea, where tea extends beyond its thirst-quenching function, where it provokes thinking and debate, where it awakes inner reflections.

-The three teas on feature are a wulong tea, a green tea and a black tea, namely:
+The three teas on feature are a green tea and two wulong teas, namely:

 - 2022 Enshi Jade Dew + Matcha (抹茶恩施玉露), 6 gm [Unlisted]

 - 2019 Beiyuan Short Leg Wu Long (北苑贡茶矮脚乌龙), 8 gm [Unlisted]